Autoramas

-The Autoramas are a Brazilian rock band that started in the late 90s and continue playing to this day.
+The Autoramas are a Brazilian rock band that started in the late 1990s.

 History

-The Autoramas was formed by Gabriel Thomaz (guitar and vocals) that, after becoming known with its group Little Quail and The Mad Birds and to make success like composer of bands like Raimundos and Ultraje a Rigor, changes to Rio de Janeiro and invites his friends Nervoso (drum) and Simone (bass) to make a sound baptized in Portuguese as Rock to Dance, a mixture of the surf music from the 60's with the new wave of the 1980s, more influences of rockabilly, Jovem Guarda and the energy of punk rock, with guitars with timbre s striking, bass distorted and beat dancing.

-In 1998 the drummer Bacalhau enters into the place of Nervoso, and the group makes its first presentation live.
-In 2000 comes out the first CD, Stress, Depressão & Síndrome do Pânico, produced by Carlo Bartolini and released by the independent label Astronauta Discos Music.
-From this CD came songs like Fale Mal de Mim and Carinha Triste, broadcast by the entire Brazil radio and MTV, performing a tour that went from Rio Grande do Sul to Amapá in more than 80 concerts, including a presentation in Rock In Rio III.
+The Autoramas was formed by Gabriel Thomaz (guitar and vocals), Nervoso (drum) and Simone (bass).
+In 1998 the drummer Bacalhau ereplaced Nervoso, and the group made its first presentation live.
+In 2000 their first CD was released, Stress, Depressão & Síndrome do Pânico, produced by Carlo Bartolini and released by the independent label Astronauta Discos Music.
+The songs Fale Mal de Mim and Carinha Triste were broadcast on Brazil radio and MTV Brasil, and Autoramas went on a tour from Rio Grande do Sul to Amapá in more than 80 concerts, including a presentation in Rock In Rio III.

-His second album, Vida REal, was released at the end of 2001.
-After a new tour by Brazil playing in eleven, they depart for their first international tour in Japan, along with the local band Guitar Wolf, passing through five cities Japanese.
-Also released is a collection of the Autoramas for the Japanese market, called Full Speed Ahead.
-The year 2003 marked the release of the third Album, Nada Pode Parar Os Autoramas, by the independent record label Monster Records.
-This album won the London Burning Award for Independent Music in the categories Best Band and Best Disco of 2003, and won invitations to the main festivals in Brazil.
+Their second album, Vida REal, was released at the end of 2001.
+After a new tour in Brasil, they departed for their first international tour in Japan, along with the local band Guitar Wolf.
+Their third, Nada Pode Parar Os Autoramas, was released in 2003 by the independent record label Monster Records.
+This album won the London Burning Award for Independent Music in the categories Best Band and Best Disco of 2003, and won invitations to major festivals in Brazil.